EDU.PH DNS Frequently Asked Questions (FAQ)

 modify your DNS information, just follow these steps:

-1. Properly fill up the form found in http://services.ph.net/dns.
+1. Fill up the form by following the "Information Modification" link found in http://services.ph.net/dns.

 Who can request for modifications on our DNS information?